 Software

 Non-compete agreement

 Other intangible assets

 3 years

-Other intangible assets
+Other of the properties of t

 Amortization methods, useful lives and residual values are reviewed at the end of each reporting year and adjusted if appropriate.

 4.7 Leases

 At inception of a contract, the Group assesses whether a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.